 The funding fee for a Cash-Out refinance is similar to a VA purchase loan, except borrowers cannot lower the VA funding fee by making a down payment or using equity.

-The following table shows the VA funding fee rates on VA Cash-Out refinance loans for veterans, active military and Reserves and National Guard members.
+The following table shows the VA funding fee rates on VA Cash-Out refinance loans for Veterans, active military, Reserves and National Guard members.

 |First Use||After First Use|

 Not everyone is required to pay the VA funding fee.
+In fact, some Veterans may have the fee waived entirely.
 The VA exempts specific borrowers from paying the funding fee on both purchase and refinance loans.

 Those exempt from paying the VA funding fee include: